 - Keep a positive and professional demeanor.
 Rudeness, aggression or threats will not move your child’s name further up the list.
 In fact, it may do just the opposite!

 - Notify waitlist managers right away if your contact information changes.
 Child care centers fill slots fast; don’t miss an opportunity because someone can’t reach you.

-For more information about searching for a child care provider, Julius recommends checklists from Zero to Three, a nonprofit that studies the development of young children, and the advocacy group Child Care Aware of America.
+For more information about searching for a child care provider, Julius recommends checklists from the advocacy group Child Care Aware of America.

 Once you’ve found a provider, check out these tips for transitioning to daycare.

 Inspire a lifelong love of learning.
 Contact your local Primrose to schedule a tour.Find A School